hiveground-ros-package/intel_perceptual_server/README.md

 6. Make sure about rosdep
   * `$ sudo rosdep init`
   * `$ rosdep update``
+7. Setup hostname and clear firewall
+  * `\etc\hosts`
+  * Add Windows machine hostname and IP and make sure that you can `ping` the Windows machine with name

 ### Build additional ROS dependencies
 1. Clone github source to ~/catkin_ros/src/